tommchenry/til/vim/delete-whitespace-at-end-of-lines.md

-# Delete Whitespace At End of Line
+# Delete Whitespaces At End of Lines

 To get rid of all those stray whitespaces at the end of lines in Vim: